Chocolate snowflakes hung from the trees by a single strand of Elven hair...

 “And you’re going to just throw us out in the cold?” asked Edgar.
 “What about all the work we’ve done for you for the past, what is it now, two hundred years?”

-“Well, of all the ungrateful things I’ve ever ‘eard,” said Chauncy with a shocked look upon his face.
+“Well, of all the ungrateful things I’ve ever ‘eard,” said Chauncy with a shocked look on his face.
 “This really takes the candy cane!
 You’ve got a lot of nerve, fat boy, throwing us out like this, after all we’ve done for ya.”

 “Fat boy?” said Santa.
 “Oh, no, no, no!
 You don’t understand.
 I’m sending you home for the holiday.
 You are to leave at once!
 You’ll be home in time for the Chocolate Festival and be able to spend the entire year with your family and friends before you have to return.
 I’ll miss you little pointy-eared rogues, but everyone needs a break now and then, right?
 Now, get out of here, before I change my mind.”